-What Is An Enlarged Heart?
-Is It Dangerous For Patients?
+What Is An Enlarged (Dilated) Heart?

-When I was diagnosed with an enlarged heart.
-I wanted to learn more about it.
+When I was diagnosed with an enlarged heart, I wanted to learn more about it.

 Although the condition can sometimes develop without an apparent cause, it is usually the result of a condition that makes the heart work harder than it should.
 As the heart "bulks up," its primary function of pumping blood to the body becomes less efficiently addressed.
 High blood pressure, when left untreated, can overwork the heart.
 So, too, can arrhythmia, an abnormal heartbeat.